google/zetasql/docs/functions-and-operators.md

 **Description**

-Takes a string value and returns it as a normalized string with normalization.
+Takes a string value and returns it as a normalized string.
+If you do not provide a normalization mode, `NFC` is used.

 [Normalization][string-link-to-normalization-wikipedia] is used to ensure that two strings are equivalent.
 Normalization is often used in situations in which